AndrewJBateman/angular-graphql-data/README.md

 * [Maxime GRIS boilerplate code used in this app](https://github.com/maximegris/angular-electron) used to save time creating this desktop app that uses Angular 10 and Electron 9 (Typescript + SASS + Hot Reload).
 * The application code is managed by `main.ts`.
 * You can disable "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.
+* rxjs switchMap used to subscribe to http observable.
+On each emission the previous inner observable is cancelled and the new observable is subscribed: 'switch to a new observable'.

 ## :camera: Screenshots